TAB Bank Review: Competitive APYs With Low Minimum Opening Deposits

-TAB Bank is a relationship-driven financial institution based in Ogden, Utah, where its one and only physical branch is located.
+TAB Bank is a relationship-driven financial institution based in Ogden, Utah.
 Founded in 1998, TAB — which stands for Transportation Alliance Bank — initially provided banking services from truck stops.
-More than 20 years and 10,000 clients later, TAB is a mostly online bank with $711 million in assets.
+More than 20 years and 10,000 clients later, TAB is an online bank with over $1.3 billion in assets.

 TAB Bank’s personal banking products include checking and savings accounts as well as a money market account and certificates of deposit.
 Although it still tailors its services to truckers, you don’t have to work in the transportation industry to open a TAB Bank account.
 Whether you should open one depends on how well TAB fits your banking preferences and financial goals.